 New Brunswick has made significant progress in gender-affirming care since first offering coverage for surgeries in 2016.

-See this resource on Medical Affirmation by Two-Spirit, Queer and Trans Pathways New Brunswick for all details regarding accessing care, including a contact list for gender-inclusive care providers, detailed coverage information, and required government forms.
+See this resource by TransCare+ for all details regarding accessing care, including a contact list for gender-inclusive care providers, detailed coverage information, and required government forms.

-Youth (aged 19 and under) can seek out gender affirming care by contacting the IWK Trans Health Team if they are located in Halifax.
-Youth outside of Halifax can call Nova Scotia Health's Mental Health and Addictions Intake Service toll-free at 1-855-922-1122 and ask to be connected to the child and youth community health clinic nearest them.
-Adults aged 19+ can contact prideHealth to be put in touch with a Gender Affirming Hormone Prescriber.
+Youth in Nova Scotia (aged 19 and under inside or outside of the HRM) can seek out gender affirming care by contacting their primary care provider or the IWK Trans Health Team.
+Youth outside of Halifax (province wide) can also call Nova Scotia Health's Mental Health and Addictions Intake Service toll-free at 1-855-922-1122 and ask to be connected to the child and youth community health clinic nearest them.
+Adults aged 18+ can contact their primary care provider, or connect with prideHealth to be put in touch with a Gender Affirming Hormone Prescriber. prideHealth also refers to primary care providers for surgical readiness assessments as most primary care providers can take people on for the majority of their primary care needs.

 In March, 2022, Nunavut Health Minister John Main announced that the Government of Nunavut will pay for mental health and transitioning services for transgender and non-binary Nunavummiut.
 The Health Department will be partnering with the Centre de Chirurgie in Montreal to deliver these services.
 However, eligibility criteria have not been made public.
 TransCare+ has created a Surgery Access Info and Coverage by Province/Territory resource that includes details for Nunavut.